Education in the Thirteen Colonies: Higher education

 Only white males were admitted; some took students as young as 14 or 15, and most had some sort of preparatory academy for those who needed Latin or other basic skills.

 College faculties were generally very small, typically consisting of the college president (usually a clergyman), perhaps one or two professors, and several tutors, i.e. graduate students who earned their keep by teaching the underclassmen.
 All students followed the same course of study, which was of three or (more commonly) four years' duration.
 Collegiate studies focused on ancient languages, ancient history, theology, and mathematics.
 In the 18th century, science (especially astronomy and physics) and modern history and politics assumed a larger (but still modest) place in the college curriculum.
-Until the mid-18th century, the overwhelming majority of American college graduates became Protestant clergymen.
+Until the mid-18th century, most graduates became Protestant clergymen.
 Towards the end of the colonial period, law became another popular career choice for college graduates.

-Vocational education
+French Louisiana

-Although few youth of the colonial era had access to secondary or higher education, many benefited from various types of vocational education, especially apprenticeship.
-Both boys and girls were apprenticed for varying terms (up to fifteen years in the case of young orphans).
-Apprentices were typically taught a trade (if male) or sewing and household management (if female) as well as reading and basic religious knowledge.
-Of course, many children learned job skills from their parents or employers without embarking on a formal apprenticeship.
+Louisiana was founded by France in the 1680, and New Orleans was established in 1718.
+In the 1760s, there was a large influx of French who had been expelled from Nova Scotia.
+Spain was in control from 1762 until the purchase of the territory by the United States in 1803, but French was the common language.